 Speaking of coconut oil…my favorite lotion ever is made from coconut oil, and I’m excited to share a “free shipping” code JUST for KS readers: it’s good from now until midnight this Friday, Sept 21.
 Use code “kitchenstew” for free shipping on any purchase.

 Also this month MadeOn is giving a free tinted lip balm away with every purchase over $25.
 It’s not even officially for sale yet so people who get in on it now get to be a part of the early release.
 When it’s ready, they’ll have 3 colors, all made with the safe iron oxide.

 Well, not really.
 I do use soap from time to time, especially if I have staining tomatoes or feel like I need to tackle that onion smell a little harder.

 I just don’t use my regular dishwater.
 I definitely don’t soak the board, and I don’t even immerse it.

-If I use soap, which happens only about once a week or less, I use one squirt from my refilled foaming soap dispenser, rub it around briefly, and rinse and wipe with the hottest water I can stand.
+If I use soap, which happens only about once a week or less, I use one squirt from my refilled foaming soap dispenser, (see instructions at the bottom of Why Antibacterial Soap is Dangerous) rub it around briefly, and rinse and wipe with the hottest water I can stand.